 When our disability attorneys prepare your appeal, we make sure the insurance company takes your case seriously.
-Our approach bolsters your claim for a potential future litigation, while substantially increasing your chances of approval by the insurance company.
+Every justification your insurance company used to cut off your benefits is addressed and refuted with strong, objective evidence.
+Our strategy substantially increases your chances of approval by the insurance company.

-The next few months weren’t easy for Patrick.
-He struggled more and more at work as his pain progressed.
-Traveling for work and sitting at his desk for long periods of time became nearly impossible.
+Over the next few months, Patrick struggled more and more at work as his pain progressed.
+Traveling for work and sitting at his desk for long periods of time became impossible.
 By the end of the workday, Patrick was in severe pain and completely drained of energy.
-He could feel his quality of life and work spiraling downward.

 Patrick knew he had to leave work and file a long term disability claim.
 To his surprise, his claim was denied.

 At this point, Patrick made the smart decision to hire a long term disability attorney.
-Recognizing how high the stakes were, he contacted Riemer Hess, a firm in New York City that represented professionals and executives like Patrick.
+Recognizing how high the stakes were, he contacted Riemer Hess.

-After carefully reviewing Patrick’s policy and denial letter, Riemer Hess met with Patrick to learn more about his situation and discuss obstacles to overcome.
-The biggest obstacles they identified included lack of recent medical evidence and a damaging report from one of the insurance company’s “independent” doctors.
+After carefully reviewing Patrick’s policy and denial letter, Riemer Hess met with Patrick to learn more about his situation.
+The biggest obstacles they identified included lack of recent medical evidence and a damaging report from one of the insurance company’s so-called “independent” doctors.

 First, Riemer Hess referred Patrick to a qualified physical therapist to perform a functional capacity evaluation.
-When the results were ready, Riemer Hess carefully reviewed the report to ensure it was supportive.
+When the results were ready, Riemer Hess carefully reviewed the report to ensure it was as supportive as possible.

-Fifth, Riemer Hess helped Patrick prepare an affidavit which explained the progressive nature of his pain and how it prevents him from working.
+Next, Riemer Hess helped Patrick prepare an affidavit that explained the progressive nature of his pain and how it prevents him from working.
 The affidavit supplemented the basic information Patrick previously provided on his claim forms – thus, giving Patrick the opportunity to explain his side of the story.

-Sixth, once Riemer Hess had strengthened Patrick’s appeal with as much supportive evidence as possible, the firm prepared a detailed appeal letter which: (1) summarized the supportive evidence; and (2) addressed the insurance company’s concerns and errors.
+Once Riemer Hess had strengthened Patrick’s appeal with as much supportive evidence as possible, the firm prepared a detailed appeal letter that summarized the supportive evidence and addressed the insurance company’s concerns and errors.